Radically Honest Blog

 Business value vs effort or business value vs investment (ROI) prioritization is about sizing up each task or feature monetary impact in exchange for the cost or work required to implement it.

-While this technique might seem similar to WSJF, WSJF focuses on sequencing for rapid benefit, while business value and ROI focuses on a single future number.
+While this technique might seem similar to WSJF, WSJF focuses on sequencing for rapid benefit, while business value and ROI focus on a single future number.

 Suppose your team is working on a set of new features for an e-commerce platform and considering two potential features for their next sprint.